 But today it seems these words have as much impact as when we walk past someone and say "Hello, how are you doing", or "bless you" when someone sneezes.
 We really don't want to know how someone is doing; nor do we really mean to call upon God of the eternals to bless someone for a sneeze to prevent a further downfall in their health.
 They are empty phrases we seem to say every day.

 Where have our liberties gone?
-I suggest that without liberty there can be no justice.
+Where has justice gone?
+I suggest that without liberty there can be no justice and without justice you have no liberties.
 You can’t break these two concepts apart.
-But these words are important and the meaning behind them is critical.
+These words are important and the meaning behind them is critical.

-We understand the problems but what is the solution.
-I believe we Libertarians need to provide opportunities for people to vote for libertarians.
-We need to provide them that option.
+We understand the problems but what are the solutions?
+I believe we Libertarians have those solutions.
+One of the first solutions is to provide opportunities for people to vote for libertarians into office, from local to national.
+We need to provide people that option.
 And today I am announcing that option.

-Some will say that I have no chance to win; that I’ll only be a paper-candidate.
-Maybe so, but this paper-candidate will go wherever invited to speak for the cause of Liberty.
+Some will say that I have no chance to win; that I'll only be a paper-candidate.
+I say not true.
+I am running to win.
+Given the opportunity I will go wherever invited to speak for the cause of Liberty.
 To remind people that they have an option; they can choose liberty or the continued erosion of their liberties.
+Re-introducing the concepts of liberty is always a win.

 So today, I ask you to join me in this struggle to regain our liberties.
 I need your support not only in votes, but in volunteering your time as well as financial support.
-Please call or email me or visit with me in person and let’s discuss how together we can bring back “liberty and justice for all.”
+There is a link to donate above.
+Please call or email me or visit with me in person and let’s discuss how together we can bring back "liberty and justice for all."

 In order to spread the message of "Liberty and Justice for All" it will take many things.
 Certainly word of mouth is important.
 Sharing with friend and family is still one of the best ways to get the word out.
 But after friends and family is reached, what's next?
 Well the next is donations.
 These donations are used to create advertising and other materials such as bumper stickers, yard signs, push cards, and buttons.
 Something tangible that someone can see and touch.